 Instability and conflict overseas create weak governments and poor national security, creating an environment in which terrorists and organised crime groups can thrive.
 Through the work of its secret agents, the MI6 provides intelligence to the UK Government and provides early warning indications of potentially hostile threats.
 The intelligence provided can also help to inform policy and decision making, often leading to early political intervention to prevent prolonged instability.

-Intelligence in Action: A Case Study
+Intelligence in action: Case study

 When picturing the work of the MI6 in action, it is inevitable that one may conjure up images portrayed through the James Bond franchise of films.
 While the day-to-day work of the MI6 may be a bit less action-packed than this, it is still very complex and interesting to explore.
 The following is a summary of a real case involving the collaboration of the MI6, MI5 and GCHQ.